 The colour of the label and other features of the label design identifies the approximate age of the bottle.
 The years below indicate which years the bottles were sold by Krug:

-- Mid-2011-: beige label with ID code.
+- Mid-2011-2016: beige (I’ve also seen it called matt-yellow) label with ID code.
 The front label is somewhat simplified compared to those without ID code.
 The patterns on the sides of the label have been dropped, and “KRUG” is written in a straight line on the lower shield of the neck foil.
 The back label includes an ID code.
 The first bottles of this label design were from the base vintage 2003.

 - 2004-2011: beige label without ID code.
 On the sides of the front label there is a flower-like pattern, and “KRUG” is written in a curved way on the lower shield of the neck foil.
-All bottles have a V code on their cork (see below).
+All bottles have a letter code (V code) on their cork (see below).

 - 1995/96-2004: gold label with a lot of red in the design.
 “KRUG” is written with golden letters on a red background.
-The neck foil is also gold-coloured.
-The younger bottles of this label design have a V code on their cork, and the older have a two-digit code.
+The neck foil is also gold-coloured and there’s a large “K” high up on it.
+The younger bottles of this label design have a letter code on their cork, and the older ones have a two-digit code.

 - 1978-1982/83: yellow label.
 This label design can also be identified by the wide red border on the label, by “Grande Cuvée” written in rather large-sized lowercase letters (with uppercase G & C) and a shorter neck foil, that basically only covers the straight part of the neck.
 The decision to introduce Grande Cuvée and the new bottle design was taken in 1972, so the base vintage in the oldest bottles of this label design is 1971 or 1972.